lukewestby/elm-i18n/README.md

 [interpolation](https://github.com/lukewestby/elm-string-interpolate) that you
 can use right in your `view` functions.

-**This project is not finished!**

-The API is entirely up for discussion and will definitely change before release on `packages.elm-lang.org`.
+ This package is still in early stages and I'm actively seeking feedback and thinking about additional features.
 Any input and pull requests are very welcome and encouraged.
-If you'd like to help or have ideas, get in touch with me at
-@luke_dot_js on Twitter or @luke in the elmlang Slack!
+If you'd like to help or have ideas, get in touch with me at @luke_dot_js on Twitter or @luke in the elmlang Slack!

 ## Example
 ```elm